jonathanschilling/fftw_tutorial/README.md

 ![array structure](img/array_structures.png)

-The size required to contain all information required for the transform from or to a real-valued array is contained in the first `n/2+1` entries of the complex array (indicated by the red bars in above figure).
+The size required to contain all information required for the transform from or to a real-valued array is contained in the first `n/2+1` (division by 2 rounded down) entries of the complex array, indicated by the red bars in above figure.

 ## Allocation of arrays
 Throughout this example collection, the proposed convenience wrapper functions provided by FFTW for allocating real- and complex-valued arrays are used: